Cereal-Automation/Script-Template/readme.md

 #### Build binary manually
-If you are not using GitHub (Actions) or don't want to use this way of creating a jar you can execute the following commands in sequence locally or in your custom CI pipeline to get a jar that can be used as a release in the Cereal Marketplace:
+If you are not using GitHub (Actions) or don't want to use this way of creating a jar you can execute the following command locally or in your custom CI pipeline to get a jar that can be used as a release in the Cereal Marketplace:

-* `./gradlew jar`
 * `./gradlew obfuscateArtifact`

 The jar can be found in the `build/obfuscated` folder.